Paid house sitting jobs may seem like a fairy tale.

 If you look at just one website in this list, make it TrustedHousesitters, especially if you love pets.
 You will be trading care of animals for free accommodations all around the world.

-It’s a small price to pay seeing as a one year membership is cheaper than just one night in a hotel room.
+It’s a small price to pay, seeing as a one-year membership to the site is cheaper than a single night in a hotel room.

-You can find opportunities for a paid house sitting job in just about every major city across the globe.
-I suggest creating a free account, as that will let you see every available listing.
+Nevertheless, if you’re new to this site, I suggest creating a free account first, as that will let you see every available listing.
 If you don’t find one you like, at least you’re not out the fee.
 You can easily pay for the membership when you do find one you like, then you can pay for the membership.